cloudysideup/ai4se-presentation/slides.md

 ---
 layout: image-right
-image: /devops.png
+image: /software-testing.jpg
 backgroundSize: 30em 50%
 ---
 # How do we test now?

-1. ensure software functions correctly
+- ensure software functions correctly
   - write the code then write the test code
-2. finding and documenting bugs and other issues before the product is released
+- finding and documenting bugs and other issues before the product is released

 ---
 layout: image-right
-image: /devops.png
+image: /time-writes-GIF.gif
 backgroundSize: 30em 50%
 ---
 # What can AI do for Testing?

 - draft the test code while drafting the system code
-  - unit tests
+  - unit tests (Roziere et al)
-  - integration tests
+  - integration tests (of system components)
-  - e2e tests
+  - end-to-end (e2e) tests

-- vulnerability detection

 - draft test cases and test suites
-  - Pezze p10-11
-  - Roziere, p14
+  - "use of large language models to generate test cases, showing promising results" (Pezze et al p10)

 ---
 layout: cover